 - Round shape

 Why is it so essential when cooking French cuisine?
 Think of beef bourguignon, coq au vin, cassoulet, bouillabaisse and beyond.
 Many classic French dishes require cookware that can accommodate slow cooking (like braising) while still delivering heavy-duty, long-lasting performance.
-That’s what makes the ‘French oven’ an absolute necessity.
+That’s what makes the ‘French oven’ an absolute necessity with plenty of uses.

 Think you’re ready for the big time?
 Channel your inner Frenchie with Made In cookware at your side.